Trump Was Asked Whether Or Not He Has Received An Invitation To The Royal Wedding

 — Daily Mail US (@DailyMail) January 28, 2018

-Actress and soon-to-be Royal Meghan had publicly backed democratic candidate Hillary Clinton in the 2016 Presidential election.
+Actress and soon-to-be-royal Meghan had publicly backed democratic candidate Hillary Clinton in the 2016 presidential election.
 She had even gone on to suggest that she would be leaving the country if Trump won.
 Well, she’s set to do that all right.
-Meghan had made the comment on TheNightly Show with Larry Wilmore in May 2016.
+Meghan had made the comment on TheNightly Show with Larry Wilmore in May, 2016.

 “It’s really the moment that I go, we film Suits in Toronto and I might just stay in Canada.